Follow-Up Q&A: Luxury E-Commerce Best Practices

 Omar: That’s right.
 India remains a shining star.
 Due to economic and political uncertainty, Brazil remains a market only for the brave.
 But interesting opportunities exist in China and Russia.

 MotionPoint: Let’s talk about China and Russia, then.
-What advice would you give luxury brands eager to enter these markets as first movers, so they’ll be poised for success as the markets stabilize?
+What advice would you give luxury brands eager to enter these markets as first movers, so they'll be poised for success as the markets stabilise?

 Omar: Brands should be equipped with the know-how and a kind of “market fluency” to not only compete, but also profit in these economically unstable markets.

 Embrace unconventional selling practices.
 These can generate revenue.
-For example, thanks to geographic proximity and favorable exchange rates, Chinese consumers are always visiting Russia to buy luxury goods.
-They maximize their money this way.
+For example, thanks to geographic proximity and favourable exchange rates, Chinese consumers are always visiting Russia to buy luxury goods.
+They maximise their money this way.

 Creative approaches like this can really resonate within certain markets, and generate engagement and sales that might otherwise slip between the cracks.